uZer/pywal16.nvim/README.md

 ## Active theme

-To active the theme, call this in your neovim config:
+To enable the theme, call this in your neovim config:

 ```lua
 local pywal16 = require('pywal16')